Privacy policy

 We process your personal data in order to:

-The legal bases for processing are: Article 6(1)(b) GDPR (contract performance), Article 6(1)(c) GDPR (legal obligation), and Article 6(1)(f) GDPR (legitimate interests).
+The legal bases for processing are: Art.
+6(1)(b) GDPR (performance of a contract), Art.
+6(1)(c) GDPR (legal obligation), and Art.
+6(1)(f) GDPR (legitimate interest).

 Cookies